As we reflected on that glorious evening, I found myself thinking about how special every wedding I’ve attended has been.

 (Sigh.
 I promise.
 I’m much better now!)

 We attended a Tuesday night Bible study at the Chaplain’s mansion on Captain’s Row.
-The gathering numbered between 20 and 30 and the Chaplain and his wife served as surrogate parents for the many young people who flowed through the Navy’s enlisted schools on the island, not to mention the folks attached to subs in overhaul.
+The gathering numbered between 20 and 30.
+The Chaplain and his wife served as surrogate parents for the young Navy people on the island. not to mention the folks attached to subs in overhaul.

-I loved the Bible study, filled with singing, teaching and prayer requests.
-I fit right in, even if my own personal requests differed from that of others.
+I loved the Bible study, filled with singing, teaching, and prayer requests.
+I fit right in, even if my personal requests differed from others’.

-One night, I learned (please remember, I was a foolish young woman) a plain enlisted woman with chopped-off hair and a poor figure at best had gotten engaged to a strikingly handsome enlisted man with a chiseled chin and slow drawl.
+One night, I learned (please remember, I was foolish) that a plain woman became engaged to a strikingly handsome man.

 They were planning a wedding and asked for prayer.

 It would be small and relatively soon.
-If they were married, the Navy might station them together when their orders came.
+If they were married, the Navy would station them together when their orders came.

 I prayed with everyone else.